Meet the Maker

 Share

-Nicole Walsh lives the California dream: she’s a surfer and winemaker living seaside in Santa Cruz.
-The ocean seems to influence everything she does – from her beachy lifestyle to the fruit she finds for her one-of-a-kind wines.
+Nicole Walsh lives the California dream: She’s a surfer and winemaker living seaside in Santa Cruz.
+The Pacific Ocean seems to influence everything she does – from her beachy lifestyle to the fruit she finds for her one-of-a-kind wines.

-Visiting Nicole at her trendy tasting room in Aptos, the first thing we noticed was the huge map of the California coast dotted with pins marking the vineyards that she sources from.
-It’s clear what they all have in common – proximity to the sea.
+The first thing we noticed when visiting Nicole at her trendy tasting room in Aptos several years ago was the huge map of the California coast dotted with pins marking the vineyards that she sources from.
+Each pin had something in common: Their proximity to the sea.

-We tasted through a variety of her coastal-climate wines, from Sparkling Riesling to single-vineyard Rosés, but there was one that particularly caught our eye: an intriguing varietal called Cabernet Pfeffer.
+That day, we tasted a variety of her coastal-climate wines, from Sparkling Riesling to single-vineyard Rosés, but there was one that particularly caught our eye… an intriguing varietal called Cabernet Pfeffer.
 There’s rare and then there’s less-than-10-acres-of-these-obsure-French-grapes-planted-in-the-world rare.
 Cab Pfeffer is the latter.
-We knew right then and there we needed to partner with her to put that ultra-rare cab in a can.
+We knew then and there that we needed to partner with her to put that ultra-rare Cab – and some of her other incredible wines – in cans.

 A California Girl By Way of Michigan, Costa Rica, and New Zealand